Henry Vane the Elder: Political advancement

 From Jones' Views of the Seats of Noblemen and Gentlemen, (1819).

 Clarendon continues that for the office of controller and similar court offices, Vane was very fit, and if he had never taken other preferment he might probably have continued a good subject, for he had no inclination to change, and in the judgment he had liked the government both of church and state, and only desired to raise his fortune, which was not great, and which he found many ways to improve'.

 Vane began life with a landed estate of £460 per annum; in 1640 he was the owner of lands worth £3,000 a year.
 He had sold his ancestral estate of Hadlow, and bought in its place Fairlawne in Kent, at a cost of about £4,000.
 He also purchased the seignories of Raby, Barnard Castle, and Long Newton in County Durham, at a cost of about £18,000.

 Vane's political importance dates from 1630, when he became a member of the privy council.
-Sir Thomas Roe describes him about that time, in a letter to the Queen of Bohemia, as being 'of the cabinet', that is, one of those councillors in whom the king most confided.
+Sir Thomas Roe describes him about that time, in a letter to Elizabeth Stuart, Queen of Bohemia, as being 'of the cabinet', that is, one of those councillors in whom the King most confided.
 On 20 November 1632 he was appointed one of the commissioners of the admiralty.
-In May 1633 he entertained the king at Raby.
+In May 1633 he entertained the King at Raby.
 In 1635 he was granted the wardenship of all forests and chases within the dominion of Barnard Castle, and in the following year the custody of Teesdale Forest and Manwood Chase.

 On 10 April 1636 Vane was appointed one of the commissioners for the colonies, and between 1630 and 1640 he was continually employed on different administrative commissions.
-When the disturbances began in Scotland he was appointed one of the eight privy councillors to whom Scottish affairs were entrusted, and was one of the peace party in that committee.
-On 3 February 1640 the king, to the general surprise, appointed Vane secretary of state in place of Sir John Coke.
+When the Bishops' Wars began in Scotland he was appointed one of the eight privy councillors to whom Scottish affairs were entrusted, and was one of the peace party in that committee.
+On 3 February 1640 the King, to the general surprise, appointed Vane secretary of state in place of Sir John Coke.
 This was effected, in spite of Lord Strafford's opposition, 'by the dark contrivance of the Marquis of Hamilton and by the open and visible power of the Queen.'